How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts widget)

-There is very little to configure.
-You can add a title, select the number of posts to display and opt to display post dates.
-If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save
+There’s really very little to set up in this widget.
+You can add a title, select the number of posts to display and display post dates.
+If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise enter a number of posts to show and click Save

-Your most recent posts will appear on your sidebar …
+The most recent number of posts you’ve specified will appear on the sidebar navigation section …

-Creating and editing a post in WordPress is explained here: How To Create A New Post In WordPress
+To learn how to create and edit a WordPress Post, see this tutorial: How To Create A Post In WordPress

 Find a Pages widget in the Available Widgets section …